 Analysis of roads and bridges in the Montachusett region demonstrate a network that is relatively stable, however, in danger of deterioration if proper investments are not maintained.
-It is important to prioritize maintenance and repair of these existing infrastructures to be able to maximize public funds and allow additional investments for improvements and expansion.
+It is important to prioritize maintenance and repair of this existing infrastructure to be able to maximize public funds and allow additional investments for improvements and expansion.